← Back to blog

 The monthly retainer is only the visible cost.

-Agency content turnaround averages 8-10 business days.
-Every campaign or creative test you want to run takes two weeks minimum before anything goes live.
+Agency content turnaround is rarely fast.
+Every campaign or creative test you want to run typically takes days to weeks minimum before anything goes live.
 Slower testing cycles mean higher cost per acquisition, because underperforming ads stay live longer before you can replace them.

-Most DTC founders also spend roughly 30% of their week managing their agency relationship.
+Most DTC founders also spend a real chunk of their week managing their agency relationship.
 That's not strategy time.
-That's emails, Slack threads, feedback loops, and revision cycles.
-The Ecommerce Fast Lane DTC service benchmarks put that figure at 30% of founder time across brands doing $100K-$500K monthly.
+That's emails, Slack threads, feedback loops, and revision cycles that don't show up on the invoice but cost the founder hours every week.

 Brand voice inconsistency is the quietest tax.
 Rotating account managers, generic templates trained on hundreds of other brands, and quarterly strategy pivots mean your content sounds like someone else.
 That erodes conversion rate on everything downstream.
 Check your real ecommerce marketing ROI benchmarks before assuming ROAS numbers tell the full story.